-Singapore – a modern day economic miracle – is known worldwide for its ease of doing business, low-tax policies, and first-world infrastructure.
-Adding to its laurels in recent years, the city-state, which already is a preferred destination of foreign investors and entrepreneurs to work, live and play, has gained a reputation of being a regional hub for start-ups.
+Singapore – a modern-day economic miracle – is known worldwide for its ease of doing business, low-tax policies, and first-world infrastructure.
+Adding to its laurels in recent years, the city-state, which already is a preferred destination of foreign investors and entrepreneurs to work, live and play, has gained a reputation of being a regional hub for start-ups, called Startup SG.

 As is always the case in Singapore, the Government has played its part too in propelling the nation towards a thriving start-up ecosystem.
 One such initiative, led by the country’s leading agency SPRING, which is mandated by the Ministry of Trade and Industry to help Singapore companies grow, is called Startup SG.

 Representing the shared interests of the start-up community in and around Singapore, Startup SG is essentially a launch pad for entrepreneurs by providing them a platform to access local support initiatives as well as connect to the global entrepreneurial network.

 In a nutshell, if you are thinking of incorporating a company in Singapore, Startup SG is your go-to one-stop source for loans, grants, funding and capability-enhancement.